-Internal Assessment for the courses which have practical like Computer Applications in Business/E-Commerce two practical exams (10 marks each) are to be conducted with 20 marks in total and 5 marks for attendance as prescribed above.
-If required, theory questions can be added with the practical.
+Internal Assessment for the courses which have practical like Computer Applications in Business / E-Commerce two practical exams (10marks each) are to be conducted with 20 marks in total and 5 marks for attendanceas prescribed above.
+It required to add theory questions with the practical.
 Idea is to ensure that students are equipped with required skill of the subjects.